SamarthDesai01/SimpleSky/README.md

 SimpleSky is a promise based, intuitive, and data friendly API Wrapper for Dark Sky.
 With natural language recognition SimpleSky removes the need to painstakingly acquire manual coordinates to retrieve weather information.

 ## Usage
-Before getting started you'll need to acquire both a Google Maps API Key as well as a Dark SKy API Key.
+Before getting started you'll need to acquire both a Google Maps API Key as well as a Dark Sky API Key.

 Once acquired simple create a SimpleSky object and you'll be set up.